• Skip to primary navigation

 This healthy, light and delicious low FODMAP Tuna Noodle Casserole is easy to make and even easier to love.
 You might even like it more than the classic version!

-The inspiration for this low FODMAP Tuna Noodle Casserole came from the original Italian ragu sauce (aka bolognese).
-Really?! a meat dish inspiring a tuna casserole?!
 Proteins aside, in the traditional version, the sauce is actually made with a lot of carrots and celery and not so many tomatoes.
 So I thought that it could be interesting to add low FODMAP veggies like carrots and green beans and some tomatoes as well.
 Tomatoes and tuna are a classic combination in the mediterranean kitchen and a personal favorite.

 The result is this easy, delicious, healthy and tummy friendly Tuna Noodle Casserole perfect for a weeknight family dinner.